-The winery is very much a family operation; today it is run by Mary and her two daughters.
+The winery is very much a family operation; for many years the winery was overseen by Mary (she died in 2016) and today her two daughters Beth and Lindy manage the operations.
 Long time local vintner Tony Soter (founder of Napa’s Etude winery) was their first winemaker.
 He also managed their vineyard and started farming organically; in fact they were the first Napa winery to receive their organic certification.
 Spottswoode has already had a rich history of top winemakers come through their doors – besides Soter, local well-known vintners Pam Starr and Rosemary Cakebread have produced wine here.

 Spottswoode produces limited quantities of several wines each year; a Sauvignon Blanc, the Estate Cabernet Sauvignon, the Lyndenhurst Cabernet Sauvignon and a Syrah.
 The Spottswood property has seen a number of owners over the years as well as a number of name changes.
 Spottswood at one point was named Lyndenhurst after the grove of trees that grow on the grounds.
 The Lyndenhurst vintages we have tried have all been very approachable, smooth and well balanced upon release.
 As Beth told us, “the Lyndenhurst Cabernet Sauvignon is the wine you can drink while waiting for the Spottswood Cabernet Sauvignon to age!”